Peter F. Carpenter

 Peter Fredrick Carpenter (born 1940) is an American philanthropist and former business executive.
 Carpenter served in a volunteer fire department during high school, and as a smokejumper for the United States Forest Service while at Harvard University.
 He graduated from Harvard (1962) and the University of Chicago (1965), serving as an officer in the United States Air Force from 1962-1968.
 Over the next decade, Carpenter worked for various employers, including Lockheed, Stanford University, and the US Price Commission.

 In 1976 Carpenter began to work for the ALZA Corporation, a pharmaceutical company.
 At ALZA, Carpenter introduced a patient consent insert for the Progestasert intrauterine device (IUD) which was considered “revolutionary" in terms of patient education and drug labeling.
 In 1990, Carpenter stepped down from the position of executive vice president of ALZA to work in nonprofit leadership.
 He has served on the board of nonprofits including the American Foundation for AIDS Research (1985–1991), Annual Reviews (1994–present), and Village Enterprise Fund (1997–2009).
 From 2001 to 2018, he served several terms on the board of the Menlo Park Fire District.
 He and his wife Jane Shaw Carpenter are co-recipients of the Avenidas Lifetimes of Achievement award.

 Early life and education

-Peter Fredrick Carpenter was born in San Francisco, California in 1940.
-Carpenter's father was in the Navy during World War II.

-Peter Carpenter was part of the Boy Scouts of America, becoming an Eagle Scout in 1955.

-Carpenter graduated from Bishop Kenny High School in Jacksonville, Florida in the class of 1958.
-During his high school years, Carpenter was a volunteer firefighter who helped fight both structural and wildland fires.

-Carpenter then entered Harvard University.
-From 1959-1961, during his summer breaks from Harvard, Carpenter was a smokejumper for the United States Forest Service in Redding, California.

-He also participated in the ROTC while at Harvard.
-Carpenter graduated with a Bachelor of Arts in chemistry from Harvard University in 1962, and was commissioned as an officer in the United States Air Force after graduation.
-Carpenter went on to attend the University of Chicago with Air Force sponsorship, graduating with an MBA in 1965.